 The candidate will complete the dyslexia training module as required by Virginia Department of Education requirements.
-Passing score will be scanned into Bb and Livetext.
+Passing score will be scanned into Canvas and Livetext.
 (MLO: E)

 The candidate must submit registration or passing scores on the Reading for Virginia Educators Exam.
 Middle level education candidate must show appropriate Praxis II documentation only.
 (MLO: A, B, C, D, F, G)

-The candidate will identify the setting and method for fulfilling a minimum of 30 hours of field experience in elementary or remedial classrooms during reading instruction in FEM through LiveText.
+The candidate will identify the setting and method for fulfilling a minimum of 30 hours of field experience in elementary or remedial classrooms during literacy instruction in FEM through LiveText.

 While completing the required hours, the candidate must complete the Field Experience Time Log provided in LiveText.